chumphrey-cmd/Quiz-Generator/readme.md

   * Include API syntax for other Gemini models
   * Integrate session-only, per-question chat history
 * **Review Missed Questions:** Have the ability for your most missed questions to be marked and reviewed rather than having to retake the entire quiz all over again.
 Be provided a "Review button" at the end of the quiz/test that allows you to review only your missed or questions marked for review!
+* Implement an "Explain (✨)" icon to replace the current "Explain" button.
+* Remove the Timer ON/OFF feature because the Resume/Pause/Reset features handle the timer functionality

 ### In Progress... ⏳